Delta-Psi/circuit-solver/README.md

 * Line 1: node count, wire count.
 * Line 2: blank.

-The rest of the input contain the data for each wire, separated by blank lines:
+The rest of the input contains the data for each wire, separated by blank lines:
 * Line 1: source node, end node, component count.
 * One line for each component: component type (`v`/`i`/`r`),